What Causes The Northern Lights - Aurora Borealis

 Illlustration of Earth's Magnetosphere and Auroras

-Northern Lights over Norway, 2018
+Northern Lights over Iceland

-Northern Lights over Norway, 2018
+Northern Lights over Iceland

 What Causes Different Colours in the Northern Lights

 The red light we sometimes see is also brought about by oxygen atoms.
-These particles are higher up in the atmosphere and are subject to a lower energy red light emission.
+These particles are higher in the atmosphere and subject to a lower energy red light emission.
 The red colour is always there, but our eyes are five times less sensitive to red light than green, so we can't always see it.

 Where is the Best Place to See the Northern Lights?